 River Kayaking 120

 River Kayak Training Trips, Part 1 (two days of river trips)

 "The moguls are moving."
 That tagline got lots of skiers into river kayaking, and it's so true -- running a river is a lot like skiing except there's no bad snow days.
 Come play with us on some easy rivers and see what it's about!
 Forget those images of people going over waterfalls etc., that's not what most river kayakers do for fun.
-River kayaking can be as challenging as you want to make it because you choose a section of river to run that is within your limits.
+River kayaking can be as challenging or mellow as you want to make it because you can choose a section of river that is within your limits.
 There are numerous rivers for paddlers of all skill levels to learn and play on within an hour's drive of Seattle.
 Few locations in the world are so ideal for year round river kayaking.

 If you've started rolling and can keep a river kayak going straight in flat water -- you're ready for this taste of the fun.
 Your roll doesn't need to be perfected, just having worked on it enough to understand hip snap and bracing that is what's needed for this level experience.
 This two-day course will maximize your time on the river.
 To assure you'll receive individual instruction, we limit our class size.
 Before getting into current, we'll review the strokes and boat edging you'll need in flat water.